 But changes are not always easy.
 Obviously, a significant obstacle for our family was money.
-I could not fathom how I would swing tuition for four students.
+I could not fathom how I would swing tuition for my four students.
 I prepared to walk away.
 Then this short phrase kept me in my seat.
 “I am looking for more Directors for our new CC community, and our Directors are paid.”
-A line from an Emily Dickinson poem fluttered in my heart- “Hope” is the thing with feathers-.
-An idea took wing; I could Direct.
+A line from an Emily Dickinson poem fluttered in my heart — “‘Hope’ is the thing with feathers.“ An idea took wing; I could direct.

 I explored the idea in depth, as much as time would allow.
 Our first day of the academic year was rushing in.
-I researched the tuition costs, how they compared to what I was already spending on our homeschool.
-I investigated what curriculum I would need to purchase.
-A discussion with a tax professional offered me insight into what it would mean to be an Independent Licensee.
-I talked to other CC Directors to try and discern if the cost to benefit ratio was reasonable.
+I researched the tuition costs and how they compared to what I was already spending on our homeschool.
+I investigated what resources I would need to purchase.
+A discussion with a tax professional offered me insight into what it would mean to be an independent licensee.
+I talked to other Licensed Directors to try and discern if the cost to benefit ratio was reasonable.

-Because let us be brutally transparent.
+Because let me be brutally transparent.
 I knew I was already on “thin ice” personally with little to no reserve, and our bank account was similarly spare.
 There was a voice of caution persisting as I dug further into the opportunity.
 Could I trust that Classical Conversations would not exploit my time and expertise?
-I hold a MA in education administration and had a solid career reputation.
-Could I reconcile what from the outside looking in might appear to be an inequitable arrangement?
+I hold an MA in education administration and had a solid career reputation.
+Could I reconcile what, from the outside looking in, might appear to be an inequitable arrangement?
 Would I be able to adapt my expectations for how much I might earn compared to what I could make with my degree and experience?
 Was I willing to be compensated modest part-time income for modest part-time work?

 I consider it my responsibility to understand the agreements I enter.
 I read the licensing agreement I sign every year when I renew my contract.
 I do the math that reveals what my income and tax liability are likely to be.